magento/architecture/design-documents/template-versioning.md

 When a merchant installs a theme or upgrades their magento instances it would be helpful for them and for the theme developers to know that what they are using may not be compatible with the version of Magento installed.
 This will alert the merchant that their theme may not have the latest security fixes and that the theme needs to be updated.
 Not just for security fixes but other issues as well.
 They may be notified through some admin notification upon them install or magento upgrade and a new theme dashboard could be created to show which theme files are incompatible.

 Maybe this can also include a simple tool that allows theme developers to easily view what changes have been made since the last version upgrade of the templates so they can patch their templates.
 Seeing the difference between their template and the Magento template isn't helpful in most cases since other unrelated customizations will have been made.
+This is a stretch goal and is already available in 3rd party tools.

 <!-- In this section provide relevant details at a high level, including the introduction of any new technologies being utilized for the design.

 Hints: